sensei-hacker/inavwiki/Bluetooth-setup-to-configure-your-flight-controller.md

 3. Connect pin 02 (RX) of the module to TX of your FC
 4. Connect VCC to a 3V3 pin on your FC
 5. Connect GND to any ground on your FC
-6. In iNav configurator set the UART to MSP, baudrate 115200 Save and reboot.
+6. In INAV configurator set the UART to MSP, baudrate 115200 Save and reboot.

 Now you can connect to your flight controller with the excellent Speedybee app.